 The lilaeopsis brasiliensis is a plant that is often housed in freshwater aquariums and it is a pretty good choice for beginner and intermediate aquarium enthusiasts.
 This plant has a Rhizome structure, it is part of the Apiaceae family of plants, as well as part of the Lilaeopsis genus.

 The Lilaeopsis Brasiliensis is native to South America, specifically from Brazil as the name would imply.
 This plant is actually also called the Brazilian Micro Sword and is commonly found in shallow streams and river basins with low water flow rates.
-You can buy this plant here.
+You can buy this plant at Amazon here.

 It can be found growing immersed as well as submersed in water.
 It is pretty easy to propagate this plant because all that needs to be done is to take the offshoots of this plant and then plant them in the same substrate.